forem/forem/docs/licensing.md

 ## Am I giving away the copyright of my contributions?

-No. You are granting DEV a license to use and distribute your contribution without further restriction, not assigning the copyright.
+No. You are granting Forem a license to use and distribute your contribution without further restriction, not assigning the copyright.

 ## What if I have other questions?